 Core Courses for Internet Studies

-CSCI 102 - Computer Mediated Communications
+CSCI 102 - Computer Mediated Communications (4 credits)

 Internet skills, with an emphasis on the Internet as a medium of political and business communication, research, cultural exchange and worldwide collaboration.
 Basic principles of effective Web site organization and design.

-CSCI 202 - Dynamic Web Pages
+CSCI 202 - Dynamic Web Pages (4 credits)

 Develop an interactive, database driven web storefront.

-CSCI 403 - Practicum/Internship
+CSCI 403 - Practicum/Internship (3 credits)

-The Center will work with companies participating in the standards committee and contributors to facilitate the hiring of interns for Web development jobs off-campus.
+Student teams will be assigned to these projects.
+Oversight by Center faculty will ensure that the students get an experience equivalent to an internship.
 The requirements for the internship are that it provide an actual team-oriented development experience, provide an intellectual challenge in analysis and design, and that there is constructive communication between the Center faculty and the job supervisor regarding performance.